EmmeTrader/DeepRL-P1-Navigation/Report.md

 Experience replay improves learning through repetition and past experience.
 By doing multiple passes over the data, the RL agent has multiple opportunities to learn from a single experience tuple.
 Each experience is stored in a replay buffer as the agent interacts with the environment.
 The replay buffer contains a collection of experience tuples with the state, action, reward, and next state `(s, a, r, s')`.
 Sampling from this buffer is part of the agent's learning step.
 Experiences are sampled randomly, so that the data correlation is potentially reduced and avoided.
 This allows action values to not oscillate or diverge dramatically, otherwise a basic Q-learning agent could become biased by correlations between sequential experience tuples.

-The fixed Q-targets solution was introduced by the DeepMind team.
+The Fixed Q Targets solution was introduced by the DeepMind team.
 Using two DQNs instead of one, this method keeps the target values of one network (called the target network) fixed and periodically updates the network weights.

 **Code implementation**